JasonWarrenUK/JasonWarrenUK/README.md

 - 📫 How to reach me: **~~gently, and with a kind smile~~ contact.jwarren@gmail.com**

-- ⚡ Fun Fact **there is no ethical consumption under late-stage capitalism**
+- ⚡ Fun Fact: **There is no ethical consumption under late-stage capitalism**

 <hr/>